Brickrouge/Brickrouge/README.md

 ## Documentation

 You can generate the documentation for the package and its dependencies with the `make doc` command.
-The documentation is generated in the `docs` directory.
-You can later clean the directory with the `make clean` command.
-Note that [ApiGen](http://apigen.org/) is required.
+The documentation is generated in the `build/docs` directory.
+[ApiGen](http://apigen.org/) is required.
+The directory can later be cleaned with the `make clean` command.